Once upon a time, there was a clown. His name was Hector. That he is a clown might suggests this will have a happy tone, doesn’t it?

 I was distracted by the start of the show; the clowns were coming on.
 My breath caught in my throat when I saw Hector, still in the circus even after all these years – and looking exactly the same as he had done all those years before.

 The look in Hector’s eyes was one I will never forget; it was a mixture of fascination and curiosity – and it was entirely focused on me.
 I knew he remembered me: I could just tell.
-A cold shiver ran down my spine; it was automatic, and I couldn’t control it.
+A cold shiver ran down my spine; it was automatic.
 All of a sudden, I was positive that this clown knew where my sister was – and the suddenly feral look in his eyes told me that he had realised what I knew.
 His grin grew wider, and then he licked his lips.

 I don’t remember much of the next few minutes: I think a primal part of me took over.
 The next thing I remember was being held down by three or four clowns, restraining my madly-flailing fists and legs.

 What an irony, to be held down by the supposed funny-men of the circus; right at that moment, they weren’t finding the situation very funny.
 I managed to twist my neck round and catch sight of Hector, watching transfixed at the tragic-comic clowns protecting their comrade.
-I suspect that was the first time he had ever felt that one of a group, of a crowd.
-For that brief moment, he belonged.
+He really did belong to the Brotherhood, he could see that now.

 I spent the night in the cells; the circus had gone by the time I was released the following morning, but that wasn’t the end of my relationship with Hector.
 He became my obsession – my life’s work.
 I was determined to find out what had happened to Elizabeth, and to have the man responsible for her disappearance so close to me – and then gone again in the blink of an eye – after fifteen years was too much for me to bear.